Revenue and expense ledger (P&L)

 7. lack of separate books for multi-plant enterprises

-Until now, multi-plant enterprises were required to keep a P&L for each plant separately.
-The new regulation abolishes this obligation, and with it the need to prepare evidence of transfers.
+Until the end of 2025, multi-plant enterprises were required to keep a P&L for each plant separately.
+The new regulation abolished this obligation, and with it also the need to prepare evidence of transfers.

 8. exclusion of daily statements of evidence

-The catalog of accounting evidence will no longer include daily statements of evidence.
-Since the new regulation comes into effect, taxpayers will not have to show invoices in a separate statement – they will do so directly in the ledger.
+The catalog of accounting evidence no longer includes daily statements of evidence.
+Taxpayers do not need to show invoices in a separate statement – they will do so directly in the ledger.

-With this change, it will be possible to effectively use JPK_PKPiR structures.
+With this change, it is possible to effectively use JPK_PKPiR structures.

 9. exclusion of the possibility of documenting purchases with receipts without a TIN